susmitha774/NLP-project/README.md

 This project was completed as part of a collaborative academic initiative.
 Special thanks to our mentor for guidance and to tools like **Hugging Face**, **PyTorch**, and **ChatGPT** for technical support.

 ---

-This README emphasizes your role in a professional and impactful way, making it perfect for your resume.
-Would you like further refinements?